CharvitZalavadiya/NodeJS/README.md

 # 5 : What is Node.js?

 **What can you build with Node.js?**
-- Traditional websites
+1. Traditional websites
-- Backend services like APIs
+2. Backend services like APIs
-- Real-time applications
+3. Real-time applications
-- Streaming services
+4. Streaming services
-- CLI tools
+5. CLI tools
-- Multiplayer games
+6. Multiplayer games

-- Node.js allows you to build complex and powerful applications\
+- Node.js allows you to build complex and powerful applications
-- Node js is an open-source, cross-platform JavaScript runtime environment\
+- Node js is an open-source, cross-platform JavaScript runtime environment
-- It is not a language, it is not a framework and capable of executing JavaScript code outside a browser\
+- It is not a language, it is not a framework and capable of executing JavaScript code outside a browser
-- It can execute not only the standard ECMAScript language but also new features that are made available through C++ bindings using the V8 engine\
+- It can execute not only the standard ECMAScript language but also new features that are made available through C++ bindings using the V8 engine
 - It consists of C++ files which form the core features and JavaScriptfiles which expose common utilities and some of the C++ features for consumption

 # 06 : Hello World

--- Executing JavaScript with Node\
+- Executing JavaScript with Node

-1. Node REPL
+- Node REPL
-   - Read
+   1. Read
-   - Evaluate
+   2. Evaluate
-   - Print
+   3. Print
-   - Loop
+   4. Loop

-2. Executing code in a JavaScript file in the command line
+- Executing code in a JavaScript file in the command line

 # 7 : Browser vs Node.js

--- In the browser, most of the time what you are doing is interacting with the DOM, or other Web Platform APIs like Cookies.
-You don't have the document, window and all the other objects that are provided by the browser\
+- In the browser, most of the time what you are doing is interacting with the DOM, or other Web Platform APIs like Cookies.
+You don't have the document, window and all the other objects that are provided by the browser
--- In the browser, we don't have all the nice APls that Node.js provides through its modules\
+- In the browser, we don't have all the nice APls that Node.js provides through its modules
--- For example the filesystem access functionality\
+- For example the filesystem access functionality
--- With Node.js, you control the environment\
+- With Node.js, you control the environment
--- With a browser you are at the mercy of what the users choose
+- With a browser you are at the mercy of what the users choose

 # 8 : Modules

--- A module is an encapsulated and reusable chunk of code that has its own context\
+- A module is an encapsulated and reusable chunk of code that has its own context
--- In Node js, each file is treated as a separate module\
+- In Node js, each file is treated as a separate module

-**Types of Modules**\
+**Types of Modules**
-    -- Local modules - Modules that we create in our application\
+   1. Local modules - Modules that we create in our application
-    -- Built-in modules - Modules that Node.js ships with out of the box\
+   2. Built-in modules - Modules that Node.js ships with out of the box
-    -- Third party modules - Modules written by other developers that we can use in our application
+   3. Third party modules - Modules written by other developers that we can use in our application

 # 9 : Local Modules